-This quarter, Monolithic Power Systems’s inventory days came in at 172, 10 days above the five year average, suggesting that despite the recent decrease the inventory levels are still higher than what we used to see in the past.
+This quarter, Monolithic Power Systems’s inventory days came in at 177, 13 days above the five year average, suggesting that that inventory has grown to higher levels than what we used to see in the past.

-Monolithic Power Systems's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 58.7% in Q2, up 2.8 percentage points year on year.
+Monolithic Power Systems's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 58.7% in Q3, up 1.1 percentage points year on year.

-Monolithic Power Systems reported an operating margin of 38.9% in Q2, up 6.6 percentage points year on year.
+Monolithic Power Systems reported an operating margin of 39% in Q3, up 14.8 percentage points year on year.
 Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.

 Earnings & Competitive Moat

-Key Takeaways from Monolithic Power Systems's Q2 Results
+Key Takeaways from Monolithic Power Systems's Q3 Results

 Is Now The Time?

-The market is certainly expecting long term growth from Monolithic Power Systems given its price to earnings ratio based on the next twelve months is 37.1x is much higher than other semiconductor companies.
-But looking at the semiconductors landscape today, Monolithic Power Systems's qualities as one of the best businesses really stand out and we still like it at this price, despite the higher multiple.
+Monolithic Power Systems's price to earnings ratio based on the next twelve months is 23.8x.
+Looking at the semiconductors landscape today, Monolithic Power Systems's qualities really stand out, and we really like it at this price.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.